gersteinlab/HiC-spector/README.md

 # HiC_spectra

-A few functions used to define the distance/reproducibility of two HiC matrices.
+A matrix library for spectral analysis and reproducilbilty of Hi-C contact maps.